 In these tough times, we need our family and friends more than ever.
 Remember to take the time to reach out to loved ones to see how they are doing, and don’t hesitate to take a 5-10 minute break to speak on the phone.
 If you have a friend or family member close by, see if you feel comfortable meeting for lunch or for a walk.
 We all need real human interactions to maintain our happiness and mental health.
 You will be calmer and more productive if you have checked in with those that you care about.

-David Goott is Program Manager at Leading Edge.
+David Goott is a former Program Manager at Leading Edge.

 - Talent ManagementArticle